What Does it Mean if Your Divorce Case is on the Inactive Calendar?

-The rules require at least one of the parties to file a Motion to Set and Certificate of Readiness to set the trial or file a Motion for a Resolution Management Conference, which is a request to meet with the judge before the trial is scheduled.
+The rules require at least one of the parties to submit a Motion to Set and Certificate of Readiness to set the trial or file a Motion for a Resolution Management Conference, which is a request to meet with the judge before the trial is scheduled.

-After a certain period of time, you may receive notice your case has been placed on the Inactive Calendar.
-The notice will provide a date by which you must either submit a settlement agreement, file a motion to set the case for trial, or file a motion to schedule a Resolution Management Conference.
+After a period of time, you may receive notice your case has been placed on the Inactive Calendar.
+The notice will provide a date by which you must either submit a settlement agreement, file a motion to set the case for trial or file a motion to schedule a Resolution Management Conference.

 Contact Our Scottsdale Arizona Divorce Attorneys